 Studying and working in the land of maple leaves is an adventure that many international students always look forward to.
 When starting your journey to study abroad in another country, you have to get used to a new living environment, culture, and education, so settling down is an extremely important factor.

-In this article, let's find out 4 types of renting a house to study in Canada, how much it costs, and what you must pay attention to to maintain the best living environment.
+In this article, let's find out the 4 types of renting a house to study in Canada, how much it costs, and what you must pay attention to to maintain the best living environment.

-Living on/near campus, in the school housing complex will be very convenient, as you don't have to travel far, and it is also a great opportunity to make new friends.
+Living on/near campus in the school housing complex will be very convenient, as you don't have to travel far, and it is also a great opportunity to make new friends.

 Whether you choose to live in a residence hall to experience the vibrant student life or enjoy the absolute privacy of a private apartment, cost is always the first consideration.
 When accommodation accounts for the majority of your financial budget, you'll need to be aware of both the pros and cons to make the most suitable choice.